 Leah Biddle, Cultural Manager at Culture Warrington, said: “I’m sure everyone will remember back in 2019 when Culture Warrington presented Luke Jerram’s other work, Museum of the Moon, at Parr Hall and the positive impact it had upon the town.

 “So I am delighted to be able to present Gaia within Warrington town centre this March.
 Like last time, we aim to create a vibrant and inclusive programme surrounding the work that is unique to Warrington and accessible to all.”

-Amy Dawber, Warrington BID Manager, added: “We are delighted to be involved with Gaia coming to Warrington this spring.
+Amy Dawber, Warrington BID Manager, said: “We are delighted to be involved with Gaia coming to Warrington this spring.
 It ties in perfect with the environmental theme and events, which will be happening across Warrington town centre over the upcoming months.”

-Cllr Maureen McLaughlin, cabinet member for public health and wellbeing at Warrington Borough Council, said: “When Museum of the Moon made its debut at Parr Hall in 2019 we had some brilliant feedback and the installation itself was breath-taking.
+Cllr Maureen McLaughlin, cabinet member for public health and wellbeing at Warrington Borough Council, added: “When Museum of the Moon made its debut at Parr Hall in 2019 we had some brilliant feedback and the installation itself was breath-taking.

 “I’m delighted that the council is able to support this thought-provoking, three-dimensional artwork of Earth, our unique and magnificent home.
 I expect it will be just as popular – if not more so – than the Moon installation we hosted in 2019.”